GG BBQ – Panglao Street Food

-On the road between our bungalow and Alona Beach is a little roadside food stand called GG BBQ.
-Like most BBQ places on Panglao, they don't start cooking until about 5pm, and the smell from the road is almost too much to resist.
-The smoke wafting from the flat grill and the rotisserie grill calls you in with it's siren song of deliciousness.
+On the road between my bungalow and Alona Beach is a little roadside food stand called GG BBQ.
+Like most BBQ places on Panglao, they don’t start cooking until about 5pm, and the smell from the road is almost too much to resist.
+The smoke wafting from the flat grill and the rotisserie grill calls you in with it’s siren song of deliciousness.

 One of the first things you have to realize when in the Philippines, is that the standards for refrigeration and food storage are much different from the US.
 Under the big front signs, you find a row of Tupperware containers on a shallow table filled with bamboo skewers of all types of meat.
 Yes, the containers have covers, but they are sitting right out there in the heat of the evening, not an ice or chilled water bath to be found.
 And, you just grab one of the small plates, and go through and pull out all the sticks that you want grilled for you.
 Yup, every customer just reaching into the containers, grabbing their skewers and walking them over to the grill cook.
 At which point you are asked if you want them coated with a spicy or mild marinade while cooking.

 One thing Americans will notice right away is the selections of meat that are available.
 Sure, you can have basic chicken, or pork, chicken wing, or a hot dog, but you can also get local favorites like chicken intestine, chicken feet, chicken neck, chicken liver, and longanisa [local sausage].